carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 ### Input files

-The `path` qualifier allows the handling of file in the process execution context.
+The `path` qualifier allows the handling of files.
 This means that Nextflow will stage it in the process execution directory, and it can be access in the script by using the name specified in the input declaration.
 In the example below we specific the name of the file as `sample.fastq`.

 ~~~
 reads = Channel.fromPath( 'data/yeast/reads/*.fq.gz' )

-process foo {
+process listFiles {
-    echo true

     input:
     path 'sample.fastq' from reads